Sunday, August 13, 2023

 Nikola goes home to his grandmother, Ramina whom he calls Baba, and tells her his dream of becoming a trumpet player.
 He tells Baba how Bosco taught him more about playing the trumpet and how to play the piece, Carnival in Paris.
 To help him understand the music he was playing, Bosco also showed him pictures of the city of Paris.
 Baba has Nikola play for her on a neighbor's trumpet.
 The trumpet that his grandfather had was taken by his sister Saida when she recently ran away.
 Baba is so impressed with Nikola's playing that the next day she takes him to Rika.
 After satisfying herself that he is trustworthy, she gives her permission for Nikola to travel to Guca.

 When they arrive in Guca, Rika and Almira's truck and trailer is not allowed into the town but forced to park in a field.
-To Nikola, the area around Guca smells fresh and different from his home in Cardboard City.
+To Nikola, the area around Guca smells fresh and different from his home in the Cardboard City.
 While Rika and Nikola are in Guca for the festival, Almira goes to a restaurant down the road to get clean water for making soup.
 There she sees a young Romani girl singing at the bar in front of a group of rowdy men.
 Realizing what is going to happen to this young girl, Almira intervenes and takes her back to the trailer, feeds and clothes her.
 She learns that the girl, named Saida, has run away from home after her Baba wanted her to get married or work as a house cleaner and that she has a younger brother named Nikola.
-To Almira, this is a strange co-incidence in names with the boy they have taken to Guca with them.
+To Almira, it is a strange co-incidence that Saida has a brother with the same name as the boy who has accompanied them to Guca.

 After playing on the main stage, Nikola finds himself being asked to play when he is on the street and earning money.
 Then he meets a trumpet player, Drago Nadic, who won the Golden Trumpet last year.
 Drago is so impressed with Nikola's playing that he offers him a chance to play with his band on the main stage the next day.
 They part ways but it is so late that Nikola cannot find his way home.